simoncthompson/simoncthompson-com/_posts/2021-03-29-rails-amazon-s3-setup.md

 And then the last step is to update your model to allow it to accept files as attachments.

-Simply go the model in question, and add the following line to it:
+Simply go to the model in question, and add the following line to it:

 ```ruby
 has_one_attached :image
 ```

-`:image` can be anything - it's just a placeholder we'll use in our forms.
-If your working with audio, you could include `:audio` or `:podcast` - you can set the name to whatever you want, like a variable.
+`:image` can be anything - it's just a placeholder (variable) we'll use in our forms.
+If you're working with audio, you could include `:audio` or `:podcast` - you can set the name to whatever you want, like any other variable.

 You can also use `has_many_attached` if you want to attach multiple files to the instance of the model.